-We celebrate social justice, equity, advocacy, and leadership through the SEAL initiative, so that we develop students with a faith-based foundation and a sound perspective on social justice.
-Our diverse faculty, staff, and students bring a vast range of personal and cultural values, experiences, and views.
-While we are a Christian liberal arts college, we intentionally welcome persons of all religious faiths and all spiritual convictions, even those who have no religious affiliation or beliefs.
-We are stronger together and move forward on the Road to 100.
+Within our SEAL, Initiatives (Social Justice, Equity, Advocacy and Leadership) we have an excellent faculty, dedicated staff, and vibrant student body with a vast range of personal and cultural values, experiences, and views that makes ABC an exciting place to learn, explore ideas and reach your aspirational educational goals.
+While we are a Christian liberal arts college, we intentionally welcome persons of all religious faiths and all spiritual convictions.
 We invite all persons regardless of race, gender, age and culture to join us in our commitment to academic excellence.